flairNLP/transformer-ranker/docs/03-advanced.md

 Here, we demonstrated how to load a custom dataset not hosted on the Hugging Face Hub.
-We then introduced two optional parameters for TransformerRanker: `estimator` and `layer_aggregator`, which can be adjusted based on the task or used to compare different transferability metrics.
+We then introduced two optional parameters for TransformerRanker: `estimator` and `layer_aggregator`, which can be adjusted based on the task or to compare transferability metrics.